Mikicrepstudios/Random-SDL-Game/output/BUGS.md

 - Explanation: Bug is caused by going off map
 - Update2: Fixed but now hovering over it crashes

-2: [UNSURE] Fonts sometime freaks out and whole games font goes into crisis
+2: [FIXED] Fonts sometime freaks out and whole games font goes into crisis
 - Explanation: After some time of game running, fonts will dissapear and appear in 1st row of gameInfo

 3: [FIXED] Clicking "Yes" on dialogue places block